MaddyWikstrom/bobbytherabbit/CRITICAL_FIXES_SUMMARY.md

 - Console logging for debugging image loading failures
 - Proper handling of cross-domain image references

-## 3. Checkout Flow Repair
+## 3. Complete Cart & Checkout System Redesign

-**Issue:** The checkout process was consistently failing at the payment confirmation stage, preventing completed transactions.
+**Issue:** The checkout process was failing at the payment confirmation stage, and the cart system had persistent issues with product images not loading and inconsistent behavior across the site.

 **Solution:**
-- Created a robust, enhanced Netlify function `netlify/functions/create-checkout-fixed.js`
-- Implemented a checkout process fix in `scripts/checkout-fix.js`
+- Completely rebuilt the cart and checkout system from scratch in `scripts/cart-checkout-system.js`
+- Created a new implementation with proper image path handling
-- Added comprehensive error handling and reporting
+- Added comprehensive error recovery mechanisms
-- Implemented proper CORS support for cross-origin requests
-- Set up automatic redirection via netlify.toml configuration
+- Implemented resilient checkout flow that handles API failures gracefully
+- Enhanced the user experience with visual feedback and notifications

 **Key Features:**
-- Detailed validation of checkout line items
-- Improved error reporting and user feedback
-- Graceful fallback to original checkout process if enhanced version fails
-- Better handling of Shopify API responses
-- Loading indicators and state management during checkout
-- Proper cleanup of cart data after successful checkout creation

-## 4. Cart Management Enhancement

-**Issue:** "Add to Cart" functionality was broken, causing items to not appear properly in the cart drawer and inconsistent behavior across the site.

-**Solution:**
-- Implemented an enhanced cart management system in `scripts/cart-manager-fix.js`
-- Fixed product image handling in cart items
+- Intelligent image path sanitization that prevents domain duplication issues
+- Multiple fallback paths for images with automatic retry capabilities
-- Added robust error handling and fallbacks
+- Complete image error handling with placeholder system
-- Improved synchronization with Shopify APIs
-- Enhanced user feedback with improved notifications

-**Key Features:**
+- Smart product data extraction from any product container
-- Global detection and handling of all "Add to Cart" buttons
+- Global event delegation for handling add-to-cart actions across all pages
-- Standardized product data normalization
-- Elegant error handling with fallback mechanisms
+- Persistent cart storage with versioning
+- Visual loading states during checkout
-- Enhanced visual feedback for cart interactions
+- Comprehensive notifications for all cart actions
-- Improved cart item display with proper image fallbacks
-- Self-healing cart validation to prevent corrupted cart data
-- Background synchronization with Shopify when available
+- Fallback checkout method if the primary method fails
+- Cart modal/sidebar that works consistently across all pages

 ## Implementation Notes